ray-project/ray/doc/source/rllib/rllib-catalogs.rst

 the fitting default sub-components, such as models or distributions.
 The following are typical requirements and steps for writing a new Catalog:

-- Does the Algorithm need more that RLlib's standard Encoders?
+- Does the Algorithm need a special Encoder?
 Overwrite :py:meth:`~ray.rllib.core.models.catalog.Catalog._get_encoder_config`.
 - Does the Algorithm need an additional network?
 Write a method to build it.
 You can use RLlib's model configurations to build models from dimensions.
 - Does the Algorithm need a custom distribution?
 Overwrite :py:meth:`~ray.rllib.core.models.catalog.Catalog._get_dist_cls_from_action_space`.
+- Does the Algorithm need a special tokenizer?
+Overwrite :py:meth:`~ray.rllib.core.models.catalog.Catalog.get_tokenizer_config`.
-- Does the Algorithm not need an Encoder?
+- Does the Algorithm not need an Encoder at all?
 Overwrite :py:meth:`~ray.rllib.core.models.catalog.Catalog.__post_init__`.

-The following example shows our implementation of a Catalog for PPO:
+The following example shows our implementation of a Catalog for PPO that follows the above steps:

 .. dropdown:: **Catalog for PPORLModules**